schart/Wiki-Note/README.md

 # Wiki-Note
 This project is a project based on my love for knowledge.

-!: that get mean: this proccess completed in project
+!: that get mean: this process completed in project
 Contains:
         Login!,
         Register!,